juju/docs/src/en/reference-constraints.md

 - ec2-zone

     EC2 availability zone that a service unit must be deployed into.
-No equivalent implemented as of juju 1.12, follow [bug 1183831](https://bugs.launchpad.net/juju-core/+bug/1183831).
+No equivalent implemented as of Juju 1.12, follow [bug 1183831](https://bugs.launchpad.net/juju-core/+bug/1183831).

 - maas-name